 Many words in the English language have more than one meaning.
 Slang words are words that are used in conversation differently than their definitions in a dictionary.
 Friends often use slang when speaking to one another; however, they are not typically appropriate in a professional setting such as a work setting.
-Below are relationship slang words and how they can be appropriately used in conversation.
+Below are slang words that indicate a negative and how they can be appropriately used in conversation.

-Your turn: Write a sentence to show who you are crushing on:
+Your turn: Write a sentence describing something you have zilch of:

 Nada is borrowed from Spanish, and is a very popular slang word used in everyday conversation.
 Nada is used to indicate that the speaker has none of something.

 Speaker: “I have nada experience in mowing lawns.”

 Your turn: Use nada in a sentence describing something you have nothing of:

 This word is used when an individual feels cheated or tricked, typically in a retail type of situation.